google-ai-edge/mediapipe/docs/solutions/face_mesh.md

-The [Face Landmark Model](#face-landmark-model) performs a single-camera face landmark detection in the screen coordinate space: the X- and Y- coordinates are normalized screen coordinates, while the Z coordinate is relative and is scaled as the X coodinate under the
+The [Face Landmark Model](#face-landmark-model) performs a single-camera face landmark detection in the screen coordinate space: the X- and Y- coordinates are normalized screen coordinates, while the Z coordinate is relative and is scaled as the X coordinate under the
 [weak perspective projection camera model](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
 This format is well-suited for some applications, however it does not directly enable the full spectrum of augmented reality (AR) features like aligning a